The Assumption That Misses the Point

 • Being there when something small actually matters

-Choosing that doesn't make someone lazy.
+Choosing presence does not make someone lazy.

 It makes them intentional.